nimblehq/our-team/join-us/our-recruitment-process.md

 Applicants are invited to interact with our team by replying directly to the open issues and also have the opportunity to fix or change the code following the code review comments.
 So the code challenge is really a participative process, not a submission-and-waiting-and-praying-everything-goes-well step.
-Our main goal is to find developers we would love to work with.
-So show us how awesome you are in the code review 💪
+Our main goal is to find developers we would love to work with, so show us how awesome you are in the code review 💪

 #### Product Managers